wSedlacek/angular-web-worker/readme.md

 ## Subscribing to Worker Events

 When a RxJS subject property in a worker is decorated with `@Subscribable()` a client can create a subscription to the observable with `WorkerClient.subscribe()`.
 All types of multicasted RxJS observables are supported being a `Subject`, `BehaviorSubject`, `ReplaySubject` or `AsyncSubject`.
 The subscribe method has two required arguments, the first is a lambda expression returning the targeted subject and the second is the `next` callback.
 There are two optional arguments being the `onerror` and `complete` callbacks for the subscription.
 Again, any data that sent from the worker to the client is serialized.

 **UNSUBSCRIBING**

-The client's subscribe method returns a promise with the subsription, which can be unsubscribed from before the worker is terminated.
+The client's subscribe method returns a promise with the subscription, which can be unsubscribed from before the worker is terminated.
 However, it is not advisable to unsubscribe from the subscription with the normal `Subscription.unsubscribe()` approach.
 This is because two subscriptions are actually created, one within the Angular app and one within the worker script.
 Therefore, in order to release resources within the worker the `WorkerClient.unsubscribe(subscription)` method should be used.

 If there is no need to unsubscribe from the subscription before the worker is terminated, simply terminating the worker with the `WorkerClient.destroy()` method will properly dispose of the subscriptions.

-*app.worker.ts*
+_app.worker.ts_

 ```typescript
 import { AngularWebWorker, bootstrapWorker, OnWorkerInit, Subscribable } from 'angular-web-worker';
 import { BehaviorSubject } from 'rxjs';